Rushmead/Fabric-NDI/README.md

 ## Under the hood

 Under the hood this uses the [Devolay library by WalkerKnapp](https://github.com/WalkerKnapp/devolay) which is licensed under Apache-2.0.

+The mod currently depends on version 1.2.1 which does not exist, in development I use a compiled version of the latest master branch.

 ## License